HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 Scripture quoted by permission.
 Quotations designated (NET) are from the NET Bible® copyright ©1996-2006 by Biblical Studies Press, L.L.C. http://www.bible.org/.
 All rights reserved.

 Wil is a graduate of William Carey University, B. A.; New Orleans Baptist Theological Seminary, Th.
 M.; and Azusa Pacific University, M. A. He has pastored in Panama, Ecuador and the U. S, and served for over 20 years as missionary in Ecuador and Honduras.
-He had a daily expository Bible teaching ministry head in over 100 countries for ten years.
+He had a daily expository Bible teaching ministry heard in over 100 countries from 1972 until 2005, and a weekly radio program until 2016.
 He continues to seek opportunities to be personally involved in world missions.
 Wil and his wife Ann have three grown daughters.
-He currently serves as a Baptist pastor and teaches seminary extension courses in Honduras.
+He currently serves as a Baptist missionary, and teaches seminary extension courses and Evangelism in Depth conferences in Honduras, Nicaragua, Peru, India and Ecuador.
+Wil also serves as the International Coordinator and visiting professor of Bible and Theology at Peniel Theological Seminary in Riobamba, Ecuador.